tartley/tartley.github.io/posts/subnautica-below-zero-map-glacial-basin.md

 pesky antidote), and experienced all that there was to experience.

 But as those goals approached completion, I *finished* drawing it because it had become a therapeutic experience.
-Happily exploring away, avoiding hostile wildlife, uncovering the ruins of ancient alien artifacts.
+Happily exploring away, mesmerised by the scenery, avoiding hostile wildlife, uncovering the ruins of ancient alien artifacts.
 Reckoning distances by eye, scribbling down what we found, updating and correcting the map as we went.
 Being lost in the experience.
 Simply a joy.

 <span style="float: left">
 ![Subnautica screenshot](/files/2021/subnatica-below-zero-map-glacial-basin.png)